Tips for Reducing Bounce Rate

 Users who are expected to sift through page after page of information are more likely to bounce.
 Navigation-heavy sites are difficult to manage on smaller device screens, and the modern user wants a targeted, short-and-sweet site nav that directs them exactly where they need to be without overburdening them.

 When designed correctly, your navigational structure leads your potential customers through the sales funnel.
 Design your site navigation based off of clearly defined personas and user journeys.
-By leading the user concisely through the information he needs, you’ll reduce bounce and increase the likelihood of conversion.
+By leading the user concisely through the information he or she needs, you’ll reduce bounce and increase the likelihood of conversion.

 05. Create Self-Explanatory CTAs